-With e-cigarettes, originally developed as a smoking cessation, shifting to be used more as lifestyle products, additional resourcing about vaping has been provided in the Tūturu resource hub.
-See the resource 'Thinking critically about the marketing of vaping products and young people's wellbeing' (2019).
+With e-cigarettes, originally developed as a smoking cessation, shifting to be used more as lifestyle products, additional resourcing about vaping is provided in other resources.
+See the Tūturu resource hub for the health education resource 'Thinking critically about the marketing of vaping products and young people's wellbeing' (2019).